Citizen Scientists

 How Citizen Scientists Use GLOBE

-Citizen scientists primarily interact with GLOBE through The GLOBE Program’s free app, GLOBE Observer.
-With the app, observers document and submit data on clouds, mosquito habitats, land cover, trees, and as appropriate, eclipses.
-Citizen scientists also participate in data challenges created by NASA, GLOBE and other scientific and educational institutions.
+Citizen scientists primarily interact with GLOBE through the GLOBE Program’s free app, GLOBE Observer.
+Citizen scientists also participate in data challenges created by NASA, GLOBE, and other scientific and educational institutions.

+With the GLOBE Observer app, citizen scientists document and submit data on clouds, mosquito habitats, land cover, trees, and as appropriate, eclipses.
 Before they begin submitting data, citizen scientists receive brief in-app training for each GLOBE Observer protocol.
 Additionally, the app guides data collection to ensure accurate and reliable measurements.
 This ensures that students or scientists using this data can be confident in the results of their projects.

 Citizen scientist volunteers can freely access all of GLOBE’s protocol resources, such as educational activities, publications and the data retrieval/visualization systems.
-In the United States, citizen scientists can also complete GLOBE eTraining to contribute data for all GLOBE protocols and protocol bundles beyond those included in the GLOBE Observer app.

 Ready to Join?